Where is my UTR Number?

 Use your Government Gateway ID to sign into HMRC’s online services portal.

-You can find your UTR number on your Government Gateway account, by logging in and looking under your account summary, or your Self Assessment tax section in your account.
+You can find your UTR number on your Government Gateway account, by logging in and looking under your account summary, or the Self Assessment tax section in your account.
 You can also log into the HMRC app and find it in your Personal Tax Account.

 Learn more about how Pandle bookkeeping software can help you keep your business on track, and register your free account.